Top 10 Things to Avoid During Labor (Suggestions for Both Mothers and Fathers to Be)

 Labor Breathing Techniques by prenatalyogacenter.com

 In labour, you want to keep your breathing rhythmical.
 Don't let the in-breath become longer than the out-breath.

 Over-breathing or breathing too rapidly can sometimes cause dizziness, numbness and tingling of the hands, feet, and/or face, and even fainting.
 If you are planning on taking child birth classes, different types of breathing will be discussed.
 If not, check out the provided video and link to learn more.
 The breathing technique you want to master is abdominal or diaphragmatic breathing.
 This type of breathing is beneficial because it helps with relaxation and stress relief, it oxygenates deep tissues, and strengthens the diaphragm.
 Labor is both a mental and physical challenge.
-Proper breathing helps you face the challenge head on with a way to manage the stress, provide the best oxygenation for both you and your baby, and a diaphragm ready for pushing a baby out.
+Proper breathing helps you face this challenge head on, is a way to manage stress, provides optimal oxygenation for both you and your baby, and prepares the diaphragm for pushing out a baby.

 Making noise during labor and delivery is normal and encouraged.
-Low guttural noises and moaning keeps the pressure you are exerting on your diaphragm and helps you to continue progress.
+Low guttural noises and moaning directs the pressure you are exerting to your diaphragm and helps you to continue progress.
 Screaming on the other hand usually takes place when a women is becoming overwhelmed and losing control during the process.
+Screaming irritates your vocal cords and causes you to release the diaphragmatic pressure from up above as opposed to directing it downwards.
+For example, if you are at the point where you are pushing but are screaming instead, you are releasing your pushing force through your mouth and have less effective pushes.
 Not the position you want to be in.
-Screaming irritates your vocal cords and causes you to release the pressure from up above as opposed to directing it below.
-For example, if you are at the point where you are pushing but are screaming instead, you are releasing your pushing force through your mouth and have less effective pushes.
 And why would you want to prolong this obviously painful process?